-Is the summer with its midnight sun the only time to visit Iceland?
+Is the summer the best time to visit Iceland?

 “Welcome to the land of the ice and snow, of the midnight sun and the hot spring flow” Led Zeppelin sang back in the 1970’s.
 Whether they wrote the words about Iceland after their concert there is unknown to us here at SADcars.
 However, we are certain that the midnight sun they experienced in Reykjavik awed them as it has thousands of other visitors.